pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

   information.
 The functions will work for any dimensionality of object, however.

-* As described above, ``cut`` with symmetry operations can apply only one symmetry transformations to pixels within a symmetry-related area.
+* As described :ref:`above <single-transform-note>`, ``cut`` with symmetry operations can apply only one symmetry transformations to pixels within a symmetry-related area.
-  Pixels from
+  Pixels from overlapping parts of symmetry related areas are transformed only once.
+Secondary symmetry transformations over the same pixels have to be performed by another ``cut`` with symmetries, or by writing a :ref:`generic transformation. <sqw-op-bin-pixels-algorithm>`

 ..
   Removed due to #1447